-The war between cost efficiency and weight reduction has the automotive industry pushing for advancements in high strength classes of steel.
+The war between cost efficiency and weight reduction has the automotive industry pushing for advancements in high-strength classes of steel.

 Steel plays a very comprehensive role in the automotive industry.
-It makes up almost 65% of an automobile truck – from the exterior to interior.
+It makes up almost 65% of an automobile truck – from the exterior to the interior.
 With such an astounding number of demands coming from automotive industries, the production of steel remains extremely high.

 The automotive industry is one of the major consumers of steel and till now, the demand for steel is continuing to rise.
 This has been a challenge for metallurgists and metal manufacturers to continue to boost the production of steel to support the rigid requirements coming from large automotive industries.

 Steel has been the material of choice for almost all types of manufacturing applications – be it for car parts, turbine engines, chemical plants, hydraulic motors, etc. But with the major concerns of energy efficiency and environmental friendliness, the manufacturing of this metal comes with an ever-increasing list of factors to consider.
 In the vehicles we have today, fuel efficiency and automobile emissions are monitored closely.
 Thus, weight reduction in automobiles is a major factor for automakers.
 This is just one of the reasons for the push for innovations by the auto industry to make light and eco-friendly cars.

 Steels in Racing Vehicles

 There are specific metals and steels used especially in racing vehicles.
 For speed and low density, titanium is the most recommended material because of its lightweight and high-strength mechanical properties.
 The drawback with titanium is that it is generally much more expensive than other metal types, hence its special use for racing vehicles.